MikeShepard/WPFBot3000/WPFBot3000/docs/GroupBox.md

 ```

 ### -Title
-The title of the groupbox control.
+The title of the GroupBox control.

 ```yaml
 Type: String